Eugenie Teychenné, composer and author of Possums Over the Moon, grew up in Gippsland in south-east Victoria, Australia.

 Music education has also played an important part in Eugenie’s life.
 After attending a performance by the first touring group of Suzuki students from Japan she decided to undertake Teacher Training in the Suzuki method, subsequently graduating in the Primary and Intermediate levels.
 She became a founding member of the Suzuki Association in Melbourne and participated in workshops given by Dr Suzuki during his visits to Australia.

-She began writing pieces for her own violin students, combining Suzuki’s teaching principles with repertoire that had immediate appeal for children.
+She began writing pieces for her own violin students, combining Suzuki’s teaching principles with repertoire that would appeal to children.
 These have since been published as the Possums in the Roof and Possums at Sea books.

-While working as Strings Co-ordinator in several Melbourne schools, Eugenie’s role included teaching compulsory beginner string groups.
-There were few resources to draw on so she began to create audio-visual tools to teach repertoire and technique in the classroom, resulting in the Possums Over the Moon website.
+Working as Strings Co-ordinator in several Melbourne schools, Eugenie’s role included leading classroom string groups for beginners where she soon realised resources for teachers were limited.
+She began developing an online teaching resource using audio-visual tools to teach repertoire and technique in the classroom, resulting in the Possums Over the Moon website.

 Eugenie currently teaches violin from her home studio in the Yarra Ranges, and continues to work on her music publishing projects.